cleancoders/c3kit-apron/SCHEMA.md

                                                 {:type :map :schema circle}]}})
 ```

 First, we set the `:kind` of each schema using `schema/kind`.
-This helper function returns a `spec` that conforms and validates the value such that it must be specified keyword.
+This helper function returns a `spec` that conforms and validates the value such that it must be the specified keyword.
 Here's the implementation:

 ```clojure
 (defn kind [key]